Goldiserv/Excel-to-market-map/README.md

 ---

 ### Latest version
-- v1.09
+- v1.10

 ### Features
-- Print to a sharable PDF
+- Print to a sharable PDF (now Mac compatible)
 - Use either logos from web URLs or logos saved to your local computer
 - Automatically place logos into product categories you define
 - Make the logos clickable - navigating to a URL of your choice